zanuka/originator/README.md

 #### es6 node module template with test config

-##### this is a work in progress
-experimenting with various setups until i get it just right

 ##### npm scripts:

 `npm test` runs eslint and tests with results piped to formatted TAP output using [tap-spec](https://github.com/scottcorgan/tap-spec).